Data statistics, as of 2020/03/23, 01:10

 Chinese health officials confirmed that the pneumonia like virus came from wild animals sold at a market in Wuhan.

-Stocks in Asia were broadly down Thursday, deepening fears across the region of a potential public health emergency.
+Global stocks are broadly down, deepening fears across the world of a potential public health emergency.

 - The National Health Security Administration said that all coronavirus patients in the country will be covered by national health insurance, and that such individuals will be given top priority for treatment with no out-of-pocket costs.